 Becoming a Regular Blood Donor

 If a person with hemochromatosis is otherwise eligible, he / she can become a regular donor at Canadian Blood Services (CBS).
 Many healthy hemochromatosis patients find the CBS a much more comfortable environment for lifetime maintenance phlebotomy treatment; not only is it therapy, but also it provides much needed blood for other Canadians.
-Blood donations can be made every 56 days, provided the hemoglobin is normal and the patient is not on insulin.
+Blood donations can be made at regular intervals, provided the hemoglobin is normal and the patient is not on insulin.